madhavinamballa/awsEC2_Boto3/README.md

 Step5:  Run "python entrypoint.py" This will do the following

-Deploy the virtual machine
+Deploy the virtual machines

-SSH into the instance as user1 and user2
+SSH into the instances as user1 and user2

+Create the two volumes and run other steps in the configuration

 Read from and write to each of two volumes